Discover lavender's science-backed healing benefits and learn how to use this calming herb in teas, syrups, and botanical drinks. Get the recipes.

 Throughout medieval Europe, lavender was considered an essential herb for healing.
 Monasteries grew vast lavender gardens, using the flowers to create remedies for headaches, nervous complaints, and infections.
 During the plague years, people wore lavender sachets believing the herb offered protection from disease.

-Traditional herbalists recognized lavender as a nervine, a plant that supports and calms the nervous system.
-This classification has stood the test of time, with modern research confirming what healers knew centuries ago.
+Traditional herbalists classified lavender as a nervine, a plant that directly supports the nervous system.
+Modern research has since confirmed the mechanism: linalool’s interaction with GABA receptors is real and measurable.

 Science-Backed Healing Benefits of Lavender